tacitdynamics/tacitdynamics.github.io/foldersync/faq.md

 Most common issue is that the Android OS is battery optimizing the FolderSync process so it cant run scheduled sync.
 To ensure sync can occur in background, disable any battery optimization for FolderSync in Android settings.

 ### WiFi SSID not detected
-Scheduled sync can be broken if Wifi SSID is not detected on Android 10 and you configured SSID filter on folderPair connection settings - if you need FolderSync to detect SSID, please allow it background access to location.
+Scheduled sync can be broken if Wifi SSID is not detected and you configured a SSID filter on folderPair connection settings - if you need FolderSync to detect SSID, please allow it background access to location on newer versions of Android.
 If you already gave permission to only allow while app is in use, you have to go to Android app settings for FolderSync and give location permission again for background use.
+If you don't wan't to do that, remove SSID filter configuration on folderpair.

 ### Wifi doesn't turn on
 Unfortunately Android no longer allows turning on WiFi for apps targeting Android 10.